Timinator2000/Algorithm_X/18 - your turn/03 - harmless rooks cont.md

 <BR>

-Placing a rook on either `Square` in the isolated area will eliminate 3 `AttackLine`s from the game, the two covered by the rook and the one covered by the other location that is now ineligible for a rook.
-In this case, placing a rook on each `Square` does the same amount of ‘damage’ to the board as far as placing more future rooks.
+Placing a rook on either `Square` in the isolated area will eliminate 3 `AttackLine`s from the game, the two covered by the rook and the second `AttackLine` covered by the other location that is now ineligible for a rook.
+In this case, placing a rook on each `Square` does the same amount of _damage_ to the board as far as placing more future rooks.
 Because these two `Square`s are isolated and neither causes more damage than the other, a rook can be placed on either `Square`, eliminating the other `Square` from consideration.

 To solve this puzzle with the existing Algorithm X implementation, you will need to figure out ways to place many more rooks logically.
 We already handicapped Algorithm X by customizing it to be inefficient.
 The boards it can solve will need to be a lot smaller than the large test cases.